 - File Name: The name with which that file was saved.

-The complete list of options for metadata that can be searched can be changed through the admin dashboard.
-Below is an example of an organization that has enabled metadata fields from Confluence, Slack Enterprise, Mail sources and document level metadata.
+The complete list of options for searchable metadata fields can be changed through the admin preferences.
+Below is an example of an organization that has enabled multiple metadata fields from groups that include Confluence, Slack, Jira and Mail:

 Once you’ve selected the metadata field that you’re looking to search through you can select a condition to further specify your search.
-Our conditions are included in the field below:
+Our conditions include:

 [Extracted Text] [Contains] Negotiation Agreement